meso-network/meso-js/packages/meso-js/README.md

 #### Unsupported Asset errors

-If the `destinateionAsset` that you provided in the configuration isn't currently supported, an `UNSUPPORTED_ASSET_ERROR` will be provided to your [`onEvent`](#transfer) callback.
+If the `destinationAsset` that you provided in the configuration isn't currently supported, an `UNSUPPORTED_ASSET_ERROR` will be provided to your [`onEvent`](#transfer) callback.
 This error may occur for assets we're in the process of adding support for or if a previously supported asset is not